CHTC/chtc-website-source/conda-installation.md

 > This is a new *how-to* guide on the CHTC website.
 Recommendations and
 > feedback are welcome via email (chtc@cs.wisc.edu) or by creating an
-> issue on the CHTC website Github repository: [Create an issue](https://github.com/CHTC/chtc-website-source/issues/new)
+> issue on the CHTC website GitHub repository: [Create an issue](https://github.com/CHTC/chtc-website-source/issues/new)

 # Overview